Healthdirect Free Australian health advice you can count on.

 Amalgam

-A filling is usually a simple, early treatment for tooth decay and it might make the tooth sensitive for a short time.
-Over time, fillings may chip or crack, allowing food to become trapped between the tooth and the filling.
-However, a dentist will usually check your fillings during a regular dental check-up.
+A filling is usually a simple treatment for tooth decay.
+It might make the tooth sensitive for a short time.
+Over time, fillings may chip or crack, allowing food and bacteria to become trapped.
+Visit your dental professional for regular check-ups.

 Learn more here about the development and quality assurance of healthdirect content.